 The Division prohibits the use of alcohol or drugs by students while on Division property or at events sponsored by the Division and its schools.
-The possession of these substances, with the exception of tobacco and tobacco/nicotine related products, is also prohibited.
-(Note: While students 18 years of age may legally possess tobacco and tobacco/nicotine related products, this provision recognizes that it is the Board's legal right to prohibit or restrict its use on school property or at school-sponsored events.)
+The possession of these substances, with the exception of tobacco and tobacco products, is also prohibited.
+(Note: While students 18 years of age may legally possess tobacco, this provision recognizes that it is the Board's legal right to prohibit or restrict its use on school property or at school-sponsored events.)